leonardolua11-gif/Battleship-LUA/README.md

 # Battleship Game Guide
-# Lua, Morris, and Williams
+By: Lua, Morris, and Williams

-# How to Play

 # Objective
 The goal of Battleship is to sink all of the enemy ships before they sink yours.